-- Section C1.3 Building types; and - al slicy for policy fo Section C1.5 Specific policy for building and site elements.
+- Section C1.3 Building types; and - an. .icy for k Antice Antiper Section C1.5 Specific policy for building and site elements.

 C1.4.1 Principal building form and street front zone of contributory buildings

 Paddington is located in a natural amphitheatre with a variable and intricate street and laneway pattern, so views towards and within Paddington are often characterised by the juxtaposition of terrace houses responding to the changes in direction or slope.